 They should always request to see the relevant paperwork proving the puppy’s lineage, certifying their vaccinations, and showing that they have been properly microchipped.

 Prospective dog owners should be very cautious when considering buying a Bracco Italiano puppy with a docked tail.
 Traditionally, the dog’s tail was always docked.

-However, since the law banning the procedure came into effect in 2007, tail docking is now illegal, with the exception for some working breeds and if there are certain health issues that require tails to be docked.
+However, since the law banning the procedure came into effect in 2007, tail docking is now illegal, with the exception of some working breeds and if certain health issues require tails to be docked.

 The procedure must be agreed on and authorized before being performed by a qualified veterinarian.

 - The Bracco’s short, shiny coat can be solid white.
 It can be white with orange or dark amber, or white with chestnut.
 It may also have freckled markings.

 - It often moves with an interesting extended trot.